5 Signs Baby Is Ready For Solids

 How to recognise the signs baby is ready for solids?

 Introducing solid foods is a significant milestone in your baby’s development and it happens within their first year!
 However, there’s no need to rush.
 All your baby’s nutritional needs are being met with exclusive breastfeeding, or formula feeding until they are 6 months old.
 Babies are born with enough iron reserves until this age.
 Nonetheless, they will need extra iron and vitamins for their future developmental goals.

 In addition, a young baby will still have a natural tongue reflux which they will need to grow out of before introducing solids.
 This tongue reflux is a natural reflex that helps to push objects out of a young baby’s mouth to prevent them from choking.
 They normally grow out of this tongue reflex stage between 4-6 months of age.

-While age is a significant factor, there are other additional signs baby is ready for solids that you can look out for.
+While age is a significant factor, every baby develops differently, so there are other additional signs baby is ready for solids that you can look out for.
 Here’s a list of some of those signs to take into consideration:

 1. Your baby is between 4 – 6 months